-All people ages 12 and older are eligible to get vaccinated through Contra Costa Health Services (CCHS), even if they do not live or work in Contra Costa County.
-People under age 18 must be accompanied by a parent or guardian to their vaccination, have written consent from a parent/guardian, or have a parent/guardian we can contact by phone during the vaccination.
+All people ages 5 and older are eligible to get vaccinated through Contra Costa Health Services (CCHS), even if they do not live or work in Contra Costa County.

 Vaccines are one of the most important tools to end the COVID-19 pandemic.
 A safe, effective, free COVID-19 vaccine is available to everyone ages 12 and older in California.
-The vaccine paired with other daily health habits is slowing the of COVID-19 and is our ticket to a more normal way of life.
+The vaccine, paired with other daily health habits like wearing a mask, is our best protection against COVID-19

 Why Should I Get Vaccinated?

 Vaccination is our most powerful tool to end the pandemic.
-The vaccines give you strong protection from getting and spreading COVID-19 and even greater protection from serious illness, hospitalization and death from the virus.
+The vaccines give you strong protection from getting COVID-19 and even greater protection from serious illness, hospitalization and death from the virus.

-Together, the vaccine and other healthy habits offer the best protection from COVID-19, so you can get back to the moments you’ve missed with the people you love.
+Together, the vaccine and other healthy habits like wearing a mask, offer the best protection from COVID-19.

 What Can I Do After I’m Fully Vaccinated?

 People are considered fully vaccinated 2 weeks after their second dose in a multi-dose series or 2 weeks after a single-dose vaccine.
 If it has been less than 2 weeks since your shot, or you still need to get your second dose, you are not fully protected.
 Keep taking all prevention steps until you are fully vaccinated.